 After Quartiere Coppede, but before a long tram ride, we stopped for a coffee in Piazza Buenos Aires, at Streatart.

-Dinner at Vecchia Roma, at last!
+Vecchia Roma, at last!

 It had been ten years since I my last dinner at Vecchia Roma.
 Inside, the decorations had changed, naturally, but I was happy to learn that their food tastes as good as it did a decade ago.